PACO-CPU/minimal-mistakes/_docs/004 - results.md

 {% include base_path %}

+### Demo Application to showcase PACO
+Why image processing?
+Quality visible, and approximate computing for human consumption

+Why these?
+Very different, one point, one neighborhood, one add/mult, one complex mathematical function.

+When introducing Gamma correction, show formula.

 ### The results and outcome obtained from the PACO project
 The PACO repository contains two demo applications:
 * a [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) image filter